OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 TLS is used by many other protocols to provide encryption and integrity, and can be used in a number of different ways.
 This cheatsheet is primarily focused how to use TLS to protect clients connecting to a web application over HTTPS; although much of the guidance is also applicable to other uses of TLS.

 ## SSL vs TLS
-The Secure Socket Layer (SSL) was the original protocol that was used to provide encryption for HTTP traffic, in the form of HTTPS.
+Secure Socket Layer (SSL) was the original protocol that was used to provide encryption for HTTP traffic, in the form of HTTPS.
 There were two publicly released versions of SSL - versions 2 and 3.
 Both of these have serious cryptographic weaknesses and should no longer be used.

 For [various reasons](http://tim.dierks.org/2014/05/security-standards-and-name-changes-in.html) the next version of the protocol (effectively SSL 3.1) was named Transport Layer Security (TLS) version 1.0.
 Subsequently TLS versions 1.1, 1.2 and 1.3 have been released.